 – Go to step 5

-- (For shelves) Slice a 1-2″ slit into the bag or a 1″ “X” into the side of the block.
+- (For shelves) Slice 2 or 3 slits into the side of the bag or a 1″ “X” into the side of the block.
+If cutting slits they should be equally spaced and take up about 80% of the bag length (see below image with 4 slits for an idea- this is a block made by a customer with MMM’s turkey tail culture and is larger than this item which is a 3 lb block).
 Be careful not to cut into the block itself and just cut the plastic.

 - Fold down the top of the bag and deflate the block, tape the top down so that there is minimal room between the block and plastic except where the cut was made.